dcarver1/GapAnalysis/README.md

 <a name="ecolink">
 <b><i>Ecoregions and Protected Area </b></i>
 </a>
-The ecoregion and protected areas datasets are provide through the package via the `GetDatasets()` functions.
-The files will be downloaded and store at
+The ecoregion and protected areas datasets are provided through the package via the `GetDatasets()` functions.
+The files will be downloaded and stored at:
 ```r
 system.file("data/preloaded_data/ecoRegion/tnc_terr_ecoregions.shp",package = "GapAnalysis")
 ```